 If you choose to apply to Cambridge University to study Law, you’ll need to take the Cambridge Law Test.
 Our page on the Cambridge Law Test details more about what the test assesses, as well as providing sample essay questions.

-If you choose to apply to Oxford law, you will be required to sit the LNAT, an externally set aptitude test.
+If you choose to apply to Oxford law, you will be required to sit the LNAT test, an externally set aptitude test.
 Cambridge University do not currently require the LNAT as part of their selection process.